beamable/UnrealSDK/Docs/docs/samples/basic/steam-demo.md

 !!! warninig "Starting the sample"
 	Testing the Steam integration from the editor should be performed in `Standalone Game` mode.
 	![](./images/steam-demo-PIE-mode.png#center)
 	Steam integration can encounter challenges when running in PIE mode.
-	Microservice needs to be deployed, atm the local federation does work only with PIE.
+For this reason, 	Microservice needs to be deployed as local development of federation only works with PIE when not in Standalone Game mode.

 In order to test the sample: